 2. Industry: It is always better to define your industry.
 Or in other words, in which industry you wish to sell your product.
 For example – if you have software or plugin that simplifies and enables Core Banking Software.
-Preferable industry for your product to sell will be Banking.
+The preferable industry for your product to sell will be Banking.

 3. Company Size: The company size is defined on the bases of the number of employees and the average annual revenue.

 - Size: Companies are classified into start-ups, small-medium enterprises, or large enterprises.
 Why does it matter?
 You gain knowledge whether your product is made for Start-ups or SME or enterprise-grade level.
 Additionally, you can understand where your competitors stand in the market.
 Without a solid grasp on company size, you will endanger the business’ throughout the product’s life cycle.

 - Revenue: This is another critical parameter to consider at the time of calculating TAM.
 It gives an idea about what type of potential buyer you are looking for.
 To define your product price, this step becomes too crucial.
 Here, as a sales rep, you should understand how big the company is with respect to the annual revenue generated.

 In scenario 1, if your product is suitable for start-ups or SMEs, then the product price is set depending on the usage.
 The usage will be less say- 10 people of the company or up to 100 people.
 Here, your ideal buyers are the people who look for the agility, affordability, and quick ROI of your product.